ansgarz/clojure-austausch/README.md

 # app

-A Clojure library designed to give examples for the clojure.spec library.
+A small Clojure library designed to give examples for the clojure.spec library.

 ## Usage